 Inspiring role models from large companies and public organizations discuss authenticity in the workplace in the podcast ‘Being yourself works’.
 What do you show of yourself, or not?
 And what influence does that have on making a career?
-The podcast is at the intersection of science and practical experience.
+The podcast is at the intersection of science and practice. *The podcast is only available in Dutch.

 How is it that in sports so few people are still open about their orientation?
 And what about in the business world?
-Karin Blankenstein (John Blankenstein Foundation) and Robert Loesberg (PwC) talk about coming out of the closet, the importance of role models and the power of employee networks.
+Karin Blankenstein (John Blankenstein Foundation) and Robert Loesberg (PwC) discuss coming out of the closet, the importance of role models and the power of employee networks.

 How can you reach the top as a woman?
 Sandra Phlippen, Chief Economist at ABN AMRO and Lisette Oosterbroek, Vice President People Experience & Organizational Development at KPN talk to each other about being passionate about their profession, staying ‘rooted’ and being a different voice.